As a business owner, the last thing you want to do is to learn the hard way that you have broken the law.

 - General Data Protection Regulation (GDPR) Compliance

-Additionally, you may want to look into including one or more of these pages where applicable:
+In addition to the above pages, you may want to consider including one or more of these pages:

 - Anti-Spam Policy